 It’s impossible not to fall in love with Remedy.
 Shopping here is as calming and grounding as a day spa visit; not least due to the aroma of their Aesop product range.
 The place is full of organic and earthy homewares, like stunning linen bedding, handmade wool throws, matte ceramics, beeswax candles, Turkish towels and high-quality armadillo rugs.
 Top it all off with a beautiful selection of bathroom products that will turn your house into a home.

 This exciting little creative venture housed in an old warehouse in Fremantle is an absolute gem.
 Stackwood is a concept store supporting a bunch of local makers (nine of them in fact) by bringing their products to the broader Perth community—and we thank them for it.
-Get all your ceramic needs fulfilled by Winterwares Ceramics, deck your place out with Sally Mundy’s art, and grab a vintage ottoman or statement throw from The Vintage Delhi.
+Get all your ceramic needs fulfilled by Winterwares Ceramics, deck your place out with Sara Winfield's art, and grab a vintage ottoman or statement throw from The Vintage Delhi.

 Granite Lane Homewares